symfonycorp/croncape/README.md

 Croncape wraps commands run as cron jobs to send emails **only** when an error or a timeout has occurred.

-Out of the box, crontab can send an email when a job generates output.
+Out of the box, crontab can send an email when a job [generates output][5].
 But a command is not necessarily unsuccessful "just" because it used the standard or error output.
 Checking the exit code would be better, but that's not how crontab was [standardized][1].

 Croncape takes a different approach by wrapping your commands to only send an